 It had been five days since Dean's deal, and Sam was still unconscious.
 The doctors didn't know what was wrong.
 The swelling in his brother's brain had gone down, and all activity was normal.
 They couldn't explain why Sam wasn't waking up.

-Bobby was still there; he had rented out a motel down the road and was sticking close by.
+Bobby was still there, he had rented out a motel room down the road and was sticking close by.
 Dean still hadn't answered any of his questions, unable to explain what had happened.
 He told Bobby that he needed to talk to Sam before he said anything.

 That of course had made the older hunter more than a little suspicious.
 It was obvious that Bobby had some theories of his own.
 Dean had been more than a little relieved when the older man had simply nodded his head and left to get the both of them coffee.